ParthDesai/parthdesai.github.io/_posts/2020-06-02-blockchain-designing-101-3.md

 ---------------------------------

 This is final part of the Blockchain Design 101 series.
-In next series, we will look at advanced blockchain design concepts.
+In the next series, we will look at advanced blockchain design concepts.